WeiguoMa/Quantum-C-EM/Noisy quantum circuit with MPDO/readme.md

 - Pytorch -- Version 2.0 or Version 1.10

 ### TensorNetwork Package
+###### Because of the design from old version PyTorch, You need to substitute the decompositions.py file in TensorNetwork.backend.torch to reach the correct SVD and QR decomposition.

 The project centers around TensorNetwork, a mathematical methodology capable of performing truncation to expedite calculations while maintaining a constrained level of error, a phenomenon introduced through Singular